ACSanders/beyond-churn/README.md

 1. Who is likely to churn?
 2. Whose outcome is likely to change because of a retention intervention?
 3. How different are churn risk and estimated treatment response?
-4. Does targeting high-risk customers produce the same value as targeting high-uplift customers?
+4. Does targeting high-risk customers produce the same incremental value as targeting high-uplift customers?
 5. How should targeting strategies be evaluated when individual counterfactual outcomes cannot be observed?
 6. How does intervention capacity affect the optimal targeting policy?